 Hawkesbury announces Australia Day Winners and welcomes new citizens

-This year’s Hawkesbury Australia Day Awards were held at Hawkesbury Regional Gallery in Windsor on Friday evening 25 January 2019.
-The awards are an integral part of Australia Day celebrations, recognising and honouring the outstanding achievements of everyday Australians in the Hawkesbury.
+Hawkesbury City Council proudly hosted this year’s Hawkesbury Australia Day Citizenship and Australia Day Awards at Hawkesbury Regional Gallery in Windsor on Sunday morning, 26 January 2020.
+The awards are an integral part of Australia Day, recognising and honouring the outstanding achievements of everyday Australians in the Hawkesbury.

 As part of the ceremony, Council acknowledged the traditional custodians of the land, the Darug people, and showed respect for elders past, present and future and extended that respect to all Aboriginal people.